archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 Justeson's main departure from the others was in that he applied Shannon's concept of entropy directly to the assessment of the degree of *uncertainty* that might be incorporated into archaeological interpretations simply by the *nature* of that channel.
 Remember, Shannon linked reduction of uncertainty to information.
 Justeson focused on highlighting how *noise* in the archaeological record -- due to processes such as taphonomy or excavation biases -- interacts with the inherent *entropy* entailed by the archaeological features or processes that encode past behaviors.
 Those interactions innately affect the *capacity* of the archaeological channel to reliable transmit information.

-Therefore, the inherent limitations of archaeological inference are the upper bound directly related to to  tranto more ambiguous, unreliable, or even spurious interpretations.
+Therefore, the inherent limit of archaeological inference is the upper limits (i.e., the upper bounds) of the channel's capacity.
+Past those limits, *de*coding the source signal (i.e. the *behavior*) becomes highly susceptible to more ambiguous, unreliable, or even spurious interpretations.

 ...